aws-samples/aws-tf-cdu/README-PORTABLE.md

 - NLB instances is provisioned fronting the CDU instance.
 - Route 53 alias record is created pointing to NLB.

+Refer [examples/cdu/scenario2](https://github.com/aws-samples/aws-tf-cdu/tree/main/examples/cdu/scenario2) to build this scenario
 ## Future Enhancements
 - Support for IBM Sterling Connect:Direct Web Services can be added.

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [CONTRIBUTING](https://github.com/aws-samples/aws-tf-cdu/tree/main/CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License

 This library is licensed under the MIT-0 License.
-See the [LICENSE](LICENSE) file.
+See the [LICENSE](https://github.com/aws-samples/aws-tf-cdu/tree/main/LICENSE) file.